kant2002/scm2txt/README.md

 ## Development

-You should have boost iostreams in your search path.
+You could have use boost iostreams in your search path.
 You could do that using [VCPkg](http://github.com/Microsoft/vcpkg)

 	vcpkg install boost-iostreams